-The school will publish information on the school website about the implementation of this policy.
+St. Wilfrid's will publish information on St. Wilfrid's website about the implementation of this policy.

 The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.